Jason Shivers: Saskatchewan Roughriders

 On December 16, 2015, Shivers joined the Saskatchewan Roughriders as the team's defensive backs coach, joining new head coach, Chris Jones.
 On February 8, 2019, the Riders announced that Shivers had been promoted to the role of defensive coordinator following the departure of Jones.
 He remained in that capacity for five years, but was not retained for the 2024 season.

 Edmonton Elks

 On March 18, 2024, it was announced that Shivers had been hired by the Edmonton Elks to serve as the team's assistant head coach, defensive coordinator, and linebackers coach.
 The move reunited Shivers with Chris Jones, who had also stepped down as the team's defensive coordinator.
 Jones was fired midway through the 2024 season and Shivers was not retained in 2025.

 Toronto Argonauts (II)

 It was announced on March 21, 2025, that Shivers had joined the Toronto Argonauts as the team's co-defensive coordinator, defensive backs coach, and pro player personnel assistant.
+He served in that capacity for one year, but was not retained in 2026.